siran/writing/documents/Outreach/Project Note - Longitudinal Delay of an Isolated Interference Fringe.md

 - create a stable fringe pattern,
 - isolate one bright fringe ridge,
 - propagate it forward,
-- compare its delay against a matched lower-density reference.
+- compare its delay against an incident-beam reference.

 That gives a direct experimental test of whether coherent density loading in an isolated fringe channel affects longitudinal propagation delay.